DoraTheodora/Erlang-PrimeNumbers_TwinPrimeNumbers/README.md

 - Source Code

-Full source code including README, full installation instructions, Makefile and Doxygen Configuration file;
+Full source code includes:
+ - README
+ - full installation instructions
+ - Makefile
+ - Doxygen
+ - Configuration file
  - Report

- A short report on the approach you took to achieving maximum concurrency.
+    A short report on the approach took to achieving maximum concurrency.
 This will contain:

         1. Pseudocode Outline of the algorithm illustrated with pseudocode;

         2. Speedup Results Both absolute speedup and relative speedup should be calculated

         3. Scalability Graph(s) showing the scalabiltiy of your code.

 - The report does not need to be long.
 It must be concise and on point.
-- The idea is that you learn how to measure code performance as well as write parallel code.
-There is plenty of scope for making the code efficient.